-Many independent studies have shown that in designing space to make effective use of natural light, decreases the level of stress and agitation in residents, and particularly in those living with dementia.
-What’s more, evidence also suggests access to daylight in residential rooms sees a reduction in the request for pain relief, and an increase in overall mood and in recovery from depressive illnesses.
+Evidence also suggests access to daylight in residential rooms sees a reduction in the request for pain relief, and an increase in overall mood and recovery of patients with depressive illnesses.
 These effects are also increased when natural light is paired with access to established views of nature.

-The use of light is just one consideration in sustainable design.
-When looking specifically at design in aged care, the most important areas for reducing energy consumption include:
+The use of sunlight is just one consideration in sustainable design.
+When looking specifically at aged care facility design, the most important areas for reducing energy consumption include:

 - Ensuring the laundry system is energy efficient, using as little water and power as possible.

-- Ensuring refrigeration, cooling and heating equipment are located in optimal positions, are well kept and well insulated
+- Ensuring refrigeration, cooling and heating equipment are located in optimal positions, are well kept and well insulated.

-- Installing solar panels and consolidated heating units
+- Installing insulation, solar panels and consolidated heating units.

-Through designing buildings with sustainable principles in mind, architects are able to utilise new sustainable principles for energy saving purposes, and to ensure the built environment has a positive impact on building user.
+Designing buildings with sustainable principles in mind, architects are able to utilise new sustainable principles for energy saving purposes, and to ensure the built environment has a positive impact on building users.